 - Deliberate failure to inform the tax authorities of known underpayments.

-- We are obliged by law to report to SOCA without your knowledge and consent and in fact we would commit the criminal offence of tipping off under section 333 of the Proceeds of Crime Act were we to inform you of any suspicions or that a report had been made.
+- We are obliged by law to report to the NCA without your knowledge and consent and in fact we would commit the criminal offence of ‘tipping off’ under section 333 of the Proceeds of Crime Act were we to inform you of any suspicions or that a report had been made.

 - We are not required to undertake work for the sole purpose of identifying suspicions of money laundering.
 We shall fulfil our obligations under the Proceeds of Crime Act 2002 in accordance with the guidance published by the Chartered Institute Of Management Accountants.

 In the event that we become unable to provide the services agreed through incapacity or death, a Continuity Arrangement has been made with Best N Less Accountants, 15 Dudley Avenue, Harrow, Middlesex, HA3 8st.
 The purpose of this agreement is to look after your interests by providing continuity of services.
 You will be contacted in the event of such circumstances arising and you will have the option to decline to be covered by these arrangements.